cobwebos/docs/articles/cosmos-db/indexing-policies.md

 **删除集合的索引**

     // Switch to Lazy indexing mode.
-    Console.WriteLine("Dropping index by changing to to the None IndexingMode.");
+    Console.WriteLine("Dropping index by changing to the None IndexingMode.");

     collection.IndexingPolicy.IndexingMode = IndexingMode.None;